Ultimate Loaded Mashed Potatoes

 Loaded Mashed Potatoes

-Loaded Mashed Potatoes are creamy and buttery, topped with cheddar cheese, bacon and scallions.
-They're a breeze to make and perfect for making ahead.
+Loaded Mashed Potatoes are creamy and buttery, topped with cheddar cheese, bacon, and scallions.
+Perfect for making ahead.

 Yield 8 Servings